seanfkiely/seanfkiely.github.io/_research/research_experience.md

 ## Job Market Paper

 ### The Effect of Personal Experiences on Motivated Reasoning and Belief Updating: Evidence from A Retail Experiment in Vietnam
-(with Kristin Kiesel and Ute Rink)
+(with Kristin Kiesel and Ute Rink) [Working Paper]url: /files/Kiely Job Market Paper.pdf
 <details>
 <summary>Abstract</summary>
 <br>